-A review of Emirates First Class A380 flight EK419 from Auckland to Sydney, travelling in a First Class Suite, with an infant.
+A review of the exclusive Emirates First Class suite flying from Auckland to Sydney.

 |Route:||Auckland to Sydney|

 |Flight duration:||3 hours, 20 minutes|

 |Redemption points:||54,000 Qantas points (plus $117 NZD in taxes)|

 Note: that following recent service cuts, the Emirates A380 sadly operates on only one trans-Tasman route: Sydney – Christchurch

 The Emirates First Class suite is well known as one of the flashiest and most ostentatious products available in commercial aviation.
 But wood grain and gold panelling aside, I'd been keen to try it out for quite some time.
 With a stack of Qantas points earned through various credit cards, I was ready to book.

 After spending Christmas visiting family in New Zealand, a first class seat on Emirates EK419 opened up for my trip home.
 I jumped at the opportunity to redeem just 54,000 Qantas Frequent Flyer points for the 3 hours 20-minute journey.